-Trial exhibits that consist of documents and photographs must be submitted to the Court in three-ring binders on the first day of trial promptly at 8:00 a.m.
-The parties shall submit to the Court four (4) sets of binders: one (1) original set of trial exhibits, and two (2) copies of trial exhibits.
-The original set of exhibits shall be for use by the jury during its deliberations, one copy will be for witnesses, and two copies are for the Court.
-The parties must prepare additional copies of exhibits for their own use.
+Trial exhibits that consist of documents and photographs must be submitted to the Court in three-ring binders.
+The parties shall submit to the Court three (3) sets of binders: one (1) original set of trial exhibits, and two (2) copies of trial exhibits.
+The original set of exhibits shall be for use by the jury during its deliberations, and the copies are for the Court.
+The parties must prepare additional copies of exhibits for their own use and for use by witnesses.
 The parties must review the exhibit list and exhibit binders with the Courtroom Deputy Clerk before the admitted exhibits will be given to the jury.

 All exhibits placed in three-ring binders must be indexed by exhibit number with tabs or dividers on the right side.
-All exhibit tabs are to be stapled to the first page of the exhibit.
 Exhibits shall be numbered sequentially 1, 2, 3, etc., not 1.1, 1.2, etc. See Local Rule 16-6.
 Every page of a multi-page exhibit must be numbered.
 Defendant's exhibit numbers shall not duplicate Plaintiff's numbers.
 The spine of each binder shall indicate the volume number and the range of exhibit numbers included in the volume.

-- The original exhibits shall bear the official exhibit tags (yellow tags for Plaintiff's exhibits, blue tags for Defendant's exhibits, and green tags for joint exhibits) affixed to the front upper right-hand corner of the exhibit, with the case number, case name, and exhibit number stated on each tag.
-Tags may be obtained from the Clerk's Office, or the parties may print their own exhibit tags using Forms G-14A and G-14B on the "Court Forms" section of the Central District of California's website. - For electronic exhibits, the parties should provide a physical caption page with the exhibit tag and attach the physical flash drive or CD containing the electronic exhibits.
-If there are voluminous electronic exhibits, the parties should raise the issue with the Court at the Final Pretrial Conference. - The copies of exhibits must bear copies of the official exhibit tags that were placed on the original exhibits and be indexed with tabs or dividers on the right side.
-For electronic exhibits, the copies should not include any physical flash drives or CDs.
+- The original exhibits shall bear the official exhibit tags (yellow tags for Plaintiff's exhibits and blue tags for Defendant's exhibits) affixed to the front upper right-hand corner of the exhibit, with the case number, case name, and exhibit number stated on each tag.
+Tags may be obtained from the Clerk's Office, or the parties may print their own exhibit tags using Forms G-14A and G-14B on the "Court Forms" section of the Central District of California's website. - The copies of exhibits must bear copies of the official exhibit tags that were placed on the original exhibits and be indexed with tabs or dividers on the right side.

-In addition to the four (4) sets of binders above, the parties must also submit to the Court a USB flash drive containing electronic versions of all exhibits and any excerpts of deposition transcripts to be used at trial, either as evidence or for impeachment.
+In addition to the three (3) sets of binders above, the parties must also submit to the Court a USB flash drive containing .pdf versions of all exhibits.
 The USB flash drive must be delivered to the judge's courtesy box located outside the Clerk's Office on the 4th floor of the courthouse by 12:00 p.m. on Friday, three (3) days before the start of trial.
 Plaintiff's exhibits must be placed in a separate folder from Defendant's exhibits, and the document file names must include the exhibit number and a brief description of the document (e.g., "Ex.
 1 - Smith Declaration.pdf" or "Ex.
 105 - Letter Dated 1-5-20.pdf").